tomasz-wajsman/sam-web-app/README.md

 # Sports Activity Manager Web App

-This application allows the user to manage their sport activities.
+This React application allows the user to manage their sport activities.

 ### Functionalities
 * showing the saved activities